Along with other apex predators such as wolves and lions, bears are one of the most popular animals to get a tattoo of.

 The resulting use of negative space makes for a dazzling bear tattoo.

-If you’re a Saturday morning cartoon kid at heart, new school is the genre for you.
+If you’re a Saturday morning cartoon kid at heart, the new school tattoo style is the genre for you.

-New School tattoo style blends cartoonish elements with graffiti techniques to create playful, exaggerated characters.
+New School tattoos blend cartoonish elements with graffiti techniques to create playful, exaggerated characters.

 A new school bear tattoo is sure to turn heads.

-Perfect for art fans, the “sketchy” tattoo style looks like it was ripped from a sketchbook.
+Perfect for art fans, the sketch tattoo style looks like it was ripped from a sketchbook.